odan/phinx-migrations-generator/README.md

 * Indexes: create, remove
 * Foreign keys (experimental): create, remove

-## Todo
-* Indexes with more then one field (https://github.com/odan/migrations/issues/1)

 ### Not supported

 * MySQL [double] is not supported by phinx https://github.com/robmorgan/phinx/issues/498